14 Best Foods for a Flat Belly

 In addition to eating papaya whole and fresh, “it’s wonderful in a smoothie, in salads, or thrown on the grill with a drop of olive oil,” says Gans.

 Gluten-free diets may be trendy, but carbs aren’t your enemy (unless you've been diagnosed with Celiac disease or a gluten intolerance).
 In fact, whole grain carbohydrates actually help you stay slim.
 Whole grains are a great source of filling fiber, which aids digestion and increases satiety.
-In one recent study, researchers found that women who regularly consumed whole grains had a 49% lower risk of major weight gain over time.
+In one study, researchers found that women who regularly consumed whole grains had a 49% lower risk of major weight gain over time.

 “Whole grains help better regulate blood sugar and insulin levels compared to refined grains,” explains Sass.
 She recommends starting your day with oatmeal, snacking on plain popcorn (yes, it’s a whole grain!), and choosing quinoa or brown rice over white.